-Here in the School of Integrative Plant Science (SIPS) we are making breakthroughs in understanding the important and fundamental processes at work in plants and their environments from which solutions to global challenges will emerge.
+Here in SIPS we are making breakthroughs in understanding the important and fundamental processes at work in plants and their environments from which solutions to global challenges will emerge.
 Essentially, we are figuring out how plant do what they do and how we can use that knowledge to help them do it better.
-The following examples illustrate some of the many ways in which SIPS faculty are advancing this goal.

 Greater understanding of plant processes and development reveals targets for enhancing agronomic qualities